Efficient Offline Reinforcement Learning: First Imitate, then Improve: MuJoCo Medium-Replay and Full-Replay Dataset Experiments

 \subsection{Full-replay}

-The full-replay dataset consists of 1M transitions from the replay buffer of an agent trained from random to expert performance.
-The influence of our pre-training approach is shown below.
+The \textit{full-replay} dataset consists of 1M transitions from the replay buffer of an agent trained from random to expert performance.
+The effect of combined actor and critic pre-training on these datasets is shown below.

-Yet again we see similar efficiency and stability gains to those observed for the medium datasets in Figure \ref{fig:MuJoCo} (with the exception of the HalfCheetah environments).
-In some cases, the efficiency gains may be further improved by optimisation of the pre-training duration and temporal difference component $\lambda$ from those that were originally selected for the medium datasets.
+As with the \textit{medium-replay} datasets we see similar efficiency and stability gains to those observed for the \textit{medium} datasets in Figure \ref{fig:MuJoCo} (with the exception of the HalfCheetah environments).
+In some cases, the efficiency gains may be further improved by optimization of the pre-training duration and temporal-difference component $\lambda$ from those that were originally selected for the \textit{medium} datasets.